Christophe Ruggia: Career

-He then directed two other feature films, Les Diables (2002) and Dans la tourmente (2011).
+He directed two other feature films, Les Diables (2002) and Dans la tourmente (2011).

+Other activities

-He became known for his numerous activist commitments, and, according to Libération, he was several times co-president or vice-president between 2003 and June 2019 of the Société des réalisateurs de films (SRF, "Society of Film Directors").
-He was co-chair for 2014-2015.
+Ruggia became known for his numerous activist commitments, and, according to Libération, he was several times co-president or vice-president between 2003 and June 2019 of the Société des réalisateurs de films (SRF, "Society of Film Directors"), as well as co-chair for the period 2014–2015.

 Activism

 According to Libération in 2003, "he played a preponderant role in the coordination of the struggle" of recurring status entertainment workers.

 In 2005, shortly before the conviction of director Jean-Claude Brisseau for sexual harassment, he was one of the signatories of a petition in support of the latter launched by Les Inrockuptibles.
 This petition denounces "the way in which certain media have reported on the trial against him".

 In 2015, he launched with other filmmakers "The Call of Calais", which denounces a disengagement of the French government from the problem of the Calais Jungle, where thousands of migrants lived in miserable conditions.

 He is the initiator of a support movement in France for the Ukrainian filmmaker Oleg Sentsov, an opponent of the annexation of Crimea, who was sentenced by Russia in 2015 to twenty years in prison for "acts of terrorism" and "arms trafficking" during a trial described as "Stalinist" by Amnesty International.
 When the Ukrainian filmmaker did not eat for three months, Ruggia launched in September 2018 with a collective of filmmakers a rotating hunger strike that he organized in front of the Russian embassy in Paris.

 In the 2010s, he signed numerous forums and petitions, defending in particular undocumented workers, high school students engaged against police violence, Cédric Herrou—known for his help to migrants—and human rights in Syria.